tomato42/tls13-spec/draft-ietf-tls-tls13.md

 To generate the key material, compute

-       key_block = PRF(Secret,
+       key_block = HKDF(0, Secret, "key expansion" + session_hash,
-                       "key expansion",
+                        total_length)

-                       session_hash);
+Note: Throughout this specification, the labels that are used with HKDF are NUL-terminated, so there is a NUL-byte in between the string "key expansion" and the session hash.

 where Secret is the relevant secret and session_hash is the value defined in {{the-session-hash}}.
-The PRF is computed enough times to generate the necessary amount of data for the key_block, which is then partitioned as follows:
+The key_block is partitioned as follows:

        client_write_key[SecurityParameters.enc_key_length]
        server_write_key[SecurityParameters.enc_key_length]